nate-hunter/litehouse-budget-viz/README.md

 # Litehouse Budget Viz

-- Pie chart of monthly expenses for Litehouse project.
+- Pie chart of monthly expenses to be implemented itno Litehouse project.